Universal Soldier II: Brothers in Arms: Production

+Development

 In 1995, the embattled Carolco Pictures sold the television rights to its Universal Soldier franchise to Toronto-based Skyvision Entertainment.
 The Canadian company had a business strategy of turning successful theatrical films into television properties, and had already done so with RoboCop.
 A series of four television films was considered, but a change of ownership at Skyvision's parent company Labatt led to a scaling back of its entertainment endeavours.
 Former Skyvision executive Kevin Gillis revived the project at his new employer Catalyst Entertainment, in association with American outfit Durrant Fox Productions.
 The project was reformatted as a pair of television films, with eyes on a possible syndicated series.

 Casting

 The film recasts former American football player Matt Battaglia as Luc Deveraux, who received the role after coming to the production's offices on his own initiative and asking to read for it.
 Burt Reynolds appears in a limited capacity as overarching antagonist "Mentor", who takes greater importance in the sequel, Unfinished Business.
 The "Mentor" role was cast only a few days before the shoot, and Reynolds agreed to join the production on short notice as a favor to Battaglia.
 The veteran actor was a friend of Battaglia's father Carmello, with whom he played college football, and recommended his son try acting.
 Battaglia, to whom Reynolds was a real-life mentor, had previously supported the star on several shows he headlined.
 Canadian Andrew Jackson makes a brief appearance as Andrew Scott/GR13 in a re-enactment of the original film's final fight, which establishes continuity with the TV movies.